Armenian residents of Azerbaijan's Karabakh freely cross checkpoint on Lachin-Khankendi road (VIDEO)

-The newly captured footage clearly shows that they continue to freely cross the Lachin border checkpoint in the direction of Khankendi-Gorus.
+The new footage clearly shows that they continue to freely cross the Lachin border checkpoint in the direction of Khankendi-Gorus.

-Furthermore, the free passage of a car of the International Committee of the Red Cross with civilians was secured.

 Armenian residents of Karabakh can freely pass through the checkpoint established by the State Border Service of Azerbaijan at the beginning of the Lachin-Khankendi road at any time of the day.